madibalive/cryptosim-visualization/README.md

     $ wasm-pack test --chrome

 To test calling the compiled WASM from Javascript code, there is a simple HTML under the `html` directory, named `test.html`.
 It has to be served over HTTP and not just opened directly as a file in the browser, since otherwise, CORS policies will block importing the Javascript file with the WASM bindings.

+### Generating documentation
+To build the documentation for the `private_voting` library, execute

+     $ cargo doc

+which outputs the documentation in HTML format under `target/doc`.